earthly/earthly/docs/guides/udc.md

 Earthly targets and UDCs are Earthly's core primitives for organizing build recipes.
 They encapsulate build logic, and from afar they look pretty similar.
 However, the use-cases for each are vastly different.

 In general, targets are used to produce specific build results, while UDCs are used as a way to reuse build logic, when certain commands are repeated in multiple places.
+UDCs work like functions or methods in an imperative programming language.
+Much like function calls it's helpful to imagine UDCs being executed by being inlined into the call site but in a separate variable scope.

 As a real-world analogy, targets are more like factories, while UDCs are more like components that are used to put together factories.

 Here is a comparison of the two primitives: